 We are passionate about making sure our coffee stays fresh.
-The shelf life of fresh roasted whole bean coffee kept in an air tight container is two weeks.
-Once the coffee is ground the freshness is 1-2 days.
+The shelf life of fresh roasted whole bean coffee kept in an air tight container is 2 to 3 weeks.
+Once the coffee is ground, the freshness only lasts 1-2 days.

 Do you sell certified fair trade coffee?